rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 - joint constraints;
 - optional serialization of the physics state;
 - optional cross-platform determinism on IEEE-754 compliant targets;
-- optional explicit SIMD and parallelism.
+- optional explicit SIMD and parallelism;
 - JavaScript bindings with official NPM packages.

 This new physics engine is developed by the recently created [Dimforge]